 First off as the title suggests, much of SEO/ gaining decent search rankings is common sense.
-It still amazes me the amount of people who, when publishing a new piece of content don’t apply a basic thought process to marketing.
-Well, here are our 5 common-sense tips for getting those all-important Google Rankings.
+It still amazes me the number of people who, when publishing a new piece of content don’t apply a basic thought process to marketing.
+Well, here are our five common-sense tips for getting those all-important Google Rankings.

 How would I search for this?

 Of course, you can always go to the Google Keyword Planner and get rough search estimates on keywords/ ideas, and we always recommend this but also think about how you would search for what you’re publishing.